yonatan895/scrapeme/README.md

 Web scraping and automation framework built with Selenium.

 ## Important notes
 - This implementation is far from complete, and many parts are still missing.
-Although the Python code is quite robust, I don't take any responsibility for any unintended behavior that might arise as a result of running this code.
+I don't take any responsibility for any unintended behavior that might arise as a result of running this code, as well as legal issues from scraping sites without permission and authorization.
 Use at your own discretion.

 - The `docs/` should provide a basic understanding of the project.
 However, things can be out-dated as I don't update it much.
 For accurate information, always consult the actual source code.
 - Suggestions and contributions related to core functionality are welcome, and I might take a look at them from time to time.
 However, refrain from styling-related suggestions, as I don't intend to be working on those any time soon.